akhamar/orange-xgs-pon/30_was_onu/32_configure.md

 # Configuring the ONU

-Navigate to the ONU community interface.
-And login.
+Navigate to the ONU community interface and login.

 > [https://192.168.11.1](https://192.168.11.1)

-On the menu and under 8311 go to configuration.
+On the menu and under `8311` go to `Configuration`.

 ![image](https://raw.githubusercontent.com/akhamar/orange-xgs-pon/main/assets/images/was-110/WAS-110-community-configuration.png)